Expanding the voices that influence state policy

-Hana Jang, 2017-18: Hana received her master’s degree from the University of Washington School of Social Work, where she focused on research related to economic prosperity and early learning.
-Since her fellowship, she has been an organizer for a U.S. congressional campaign, and she is now a research assistant at UW.
+Hana Jang, 2017-18: Hana received her master’s degree from the University of Washington School of Social Work, where she focused on economic prosperity and early learning.
+Since her fellowship, she has been an organizer for a U.S. congressional campaign and a research assistant at UW.
 She is now program manager at Seattle’s Korean Community Service Center.
 She is now a grant strategist at Rainier Valley Corps.

 “The Narver Fellowship equipped me with the tools to advocate for policies that promote equity and inclusion and work toward dismantling harmful narratives – and to do so in partnership with communities.”

 Asha Bellduboset, 2016-17: Asha graduated with a Master of Public Administration from the UW.
 She is interested in environmental justice advocacy and research.
 Asha now works as an assistant financial analyst for the Portland City Budget Office.

 “I gained access and insight to areas of the policymaking and advocacy world that I would not have had without this fellowship.”